-Check out this great comment by FS reader Hubbard, making a strong case for why being fiscally responsible is not necessary for running a country,
+Check out this great comment by FS reader Hubbard.
+Hubbard makes a strong case for why being fiscally responsible is not necessary for running a country.

 Alexander Hamilton was America’s first Treasury Secretary and put the nation’s finances in order.
-He was also always one step away from bankruptcy and after he left office, he astonished foreign observers with the hours of work he put in to stay solvent.
+He was also always one step away from bankruptcy.
+After he left office, he astonished foreign observers with the hours of work he put in to stay solvent.

-Winston Churchill spent most of his life deeply in debt, and if his supporters hadn’t bailed him out in 1938, he would have left politics altogether before the war.
+Winston Churchill spent most of his life deeply in debt.
+If his supporters hadn’t bailed him out in 1938, he would have left politics altogether before the war.

 It takes very little intelligence to be wealthy.
 Save 10% of your after tax income each year, and in 10 years, you’ll have saved enough to live at least a full year without working.
 Save 50% of your after tax income each year, and every year of savings equals one year of not having to work.
 If you can save these percentages after maxing out your 401(k), even better!